 An MFA Project

-Graduate student Barnaby O’Rorke has devised When It Works, where are you?
+Graduate student Barnaby O’Rorke has generated When It Works, where are you?
 Invitations and shared practices, a Zoom Ecamm performance in which each iteration features improvisation with live and recorded material.
 The UC Davis Department of Theatre and Dance presents the work on April 19, 21 and 23 at 5 p.m.
 PST.

 The Department of Theatre and Dance is part of the UC Davis College of Letters and Science.